 Today we announce a series of ambitious climate targets.
-This includes a science-based target which requires a 46% absolute reduction in carbon emissions by 2030, compared to 2019 levels, and a commitment to reach Net Zero* emissions by 2050.
+This includes a science-based target which requires at least a 40% reduction of CO2 emissions per tonne of product by 2030, compared to 2019 levels, and a commitment to reach Net Zero* emissions by 2050.

 These targets will be validated by the Science Based Targets initiative** as being in line with the goals of the Paris Agreement.
 To further underline our ambition and commitment, we are also announcing our membership of the UN’s Race to Zero.

 "I’m delighted DS Smith has joined the UN’s Race to Zero.
 It is great to see a company with an ambitious 2030 target and commitment to reach Net Zero by 2050.
 DS Smith is making great progress against its previous carbon reduction targets, tackling the challenges associated with decarbonising the paper and packaging sector.
 Business plays a key role in driving the UK’s transition to a low carbon economy, with over 40 of the FTSE100 now signed up to the UN’s Race to Zero, I hope this announcement inspires other companies in the sector to take action."

 — Andrew Griffith MP, former business advisor to the PM and current UK Net Zero Business Champion

 In 2017, we announced our target to reduce carbon emissions per tonne of product by 30% by 2030 against a 2015 baseline.
 As part of a coordinated effort across our 250 sites globally, we have achieved a 23% reduction by the end of 2020, placing us well ahead of our plans.